Detroit Observatory: Building the Observatory

-Later editions and modifications to the building
+Later additions and modifications to the building

 In 1890, the dome rotation mechanisms were revamped.
 In 1868, a director's residence was added on the west end of the building.
-The residence was enlarged and improved in 1905-06, and another, larger wing containing academic and office space was added in 1908.
+The residence was enlarged and improved in 1905–06, and another, larger wing containing academic and office space was added in 1908.
 The 1908 addition included a second dome and space for a new 37+1/2 in reflecting telescope.
 The director's residence was demolished in 1954 to make way for the expansion of nearby Couzens Hall; the 1908 addition was demolished in 1976.

 The function of the Detroit Observatory on campus was gradually taken over by other University of Michigan observatories.
 The observatories of the University of Michigan include the Detroit Observatory (1854), the Angell Hall Observatory (a student observatory, 1927), the Lamont–Hussey Observatory (South Africa, 1928) and the McMath–Hulbert Observatory (Lake Angelus, Michigan, 1930).

 The astronomy department moved from the building in 1963, and the Detroit Observatory was used first as a library, then as a storeroom.
 It soon became derelict, and in the 1970s was threatened with complete demolition.
-However, the building was placed on the National Register of Historic Places in 1973, and restored in 1997-98.
+However, the building was placed on the National Register of Historic Places in 1973, and restored in 1997–98.
 In 2005, the Detroit Observatory became a division of the Bentley Historical Library.

 In 2009, as part of the Astronomy Theme Semester in honor of the International Year of Astronomy, The Bentley and the Department of Astronomy began hosting regular public events and select classes at the observatory.
 In 2019, the building closed for construction of the Classroom and Accessibility Addition intended to support expanded programming, reopening in April 2022.